brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * Create at least 1 NAT Gateway per Availability Zone so there is redundancy in case of Zone Failure.
 * GuardDuty can monitor NAT Gateway metrics.

+VPC - Internet Gateway
+* __Internet Gateway__ is a VPC component that allows communication between your VPC and the internert.
+* __E-gress only Internet Gateway__ is a VPC component that allows outbound communication over IPv6 from instances in your VPC to the internet, but prevents the internet from initiating an IPv6 connection with your instances.

-VPC Flow Logs enable you to capture info about IP traffic going to/from Elastic Network Interfaces (ENIs - represent a virtual networking card) in your VPC, stored in CloudWatch.
+VPC Flow Logs enable you to capture info about IP traffic (+ traffic metadata) going to/from a VPC, VPC's subnet or an ENI.
+* __Flow log storage__ is in CloudWatch Logs log groups.
 * __Flow log creation__ are at 3 different levels: (1) VPC - captures all ENI traffic (2) Subnet - capture ENI and EC2 traffic within a particular subnet (3) Network Interface
 * __Limitations__: Flow Logs for peered VPCs must be in the same AWS account.
 Flow logs can't be reconfigured after creation.
 Not all traffic is monitored (e.g. EC2 metadata, DHCP traffic, traffic to AWS DNS server, traffic to reserved AWS IPs)

 VPC Endpoints enable you to privately connect (using __AWS PrivateLink__) your VPC to supported AWS services without needing a NAT Gateway (goes over private network).
 * __MOST SECURE WAY TO ALLOW RESOURCES TO CONNECT TO OTHER AWS SERVICES, AS TRAFFIC NEVER LEAVES VPC__.
+* __VPC Endpoint policies__ are used to control access to the AWS service which you are connecting to.
 * EC2 instances in your VPC do NOT require public IPs to communicate with resources in supported VPC Endpoint services.
 * Supported services include `S3, DynamoDB, SNS, ELBs, CloudFormation` and more.
 * Restrict access to AWS resources to only specific VPC Endpoints by using `aws:sourceVpce: vpce-endpoint-id`.
-E.g. S3 Bucket Policy condition to access S3 bucket via. specific VPCE only.
+E.g. S3 Bucket Policy condition to access S3 bucket via. specific VPCE only.s

 NACLs vs. Security Groups
 * __NACLs are STATELESS__: responses to allowed inbound traffic are subject to outbound rules (vice versa).